-In 2018, the Refugee Council of Australia will be trialling a different format of consultation for service providers in Victoria: an all-day workshop-style consultation both to share the latest updates and also to hear about your key priorities, issues, and good practice initiatives.
+In 2018, the Refugee Council of Australia trialled a different format of consultation for service providers in Victoria: an all-day workshop-style consultation both to share the latest updates and also to hear about your key priorities, issues, and good practice initiatives.

 Who should come?